Unearth a Story banner with dinosaurs reading in a jungle opening

 Volunteering at GLADL this Summer

 The Grand Ledge Area District Library is in need of volunteers for the summer.
 We welcome anyone 14 or over who would like to help with programs, our carnival, or just sit at the library and prepare crafts.
-You can find our volunteer form on our website and once it is filled out and returned to the library, we will send you our Sign Up Genius.
-We have day and evening times available and you pick what you would like to help with.

 For more information about volunteer opportunities, please contact us at outreach@gladl.org.